dd9jn/rfc4880bis/crypto-refresh.md

 Nonetheless, she prefers subsets for work or home.
 If she is sent a message encrypted with IDEA, which is not in her preferences, the software warns her that someone sent her an IDEA-encrypted message, but it would ideally decrypt it anyway.

+### Plaintext

+Algorithm 0, "plaintext", may only be used to denote secret keys that are stored in the clear.
+Implementations MUST NOT use plaintext in encrypted data packets; they must use Literal Data packets to encode unencrypted literal data.

 ## Other Algorithm Preferences

 Other algorithm preferences work similarly to the symmetric algorithm preference, in that they specify which algorithms the keyholder accepts.